 Letter of Appreciation from Dr. Gilbert

+of thanks and embrace FOLA more and more for the work done in one year.
 This past year we have seen God working through FOLA, surely me as a person, I have seen Momma Mary becoming more and more a “voice for Africans.”
 Momma, thank you for pressing on towards the goal of changing Africa.
 Every stake holder, every volunteer, every board member, every supporter and every member on American side, we want to appreciate you for believing in this big vision and for giving your 100% support.
 I know all the success that we have achieved is because you are with us and you believe in us.

 For the Love of Africa Ministries has blessed many people, especially the marginalized groups, needy people, disadvantaged villages and slums, orphans, HIV /AIDS victims; also in many other capacities such as educational empowerment (through sponsorships and starting of a school); health care improvement (building a medical clinic, sponsoring medical missions, doing surgeries, health education and promotion, nutritional teachings, etc.), safe drinking water initiatives; developmental studies; awareness on different life style challenges; improved farming; spiritual empowerment (through conferences, seminars, and crusades; church building and planting); and psychosocial support to stigmatized people.
 Great work has been done!
 Glory be to God.